Ajsensai/Ajsensai/README.md

 - 👋 Hi, I’m AJ.
-- 👀 I’m interested in Cyber Security
+- 👀 Cosplaying as a developer.
-- 🌱 I’m currently working towards a Bachelor of cyber security & ADV dipl.
-Network Security
-- 💞️ I’m looking to collaborate on anything which is interesting
 - 📫 How to reach me  [Linkedin](https://www.linkedin.com/in/anthony-bale-139a9a21/])

 <!---